 photo credit: menshaircutstyle.com

-This is a very practical inclusion to this list but hats and caps were also a bg feature at LC:M AW16, so are set to become a lot more prominent in menswear.
+This is a very practical inclusion to this list but hats and caps were also a big feature, so are set to become a lot more prominent in menswear.
 Bucket hats are a festival favorite but we’d probably suggest more of a cap shape.
 The braver and less insulated among you may even go for a beanie but be careful of overheating!

 And last, but most certainly not least, we have sunglasses.
-If you’re not one to really trust yourself with an expensive pair of sunglasses, that’s fine, you can’t find a paur that works to your budget.
+If you’re not one to really trust yourself with an expensive pair of sunglasses, that’s fine, you can’t find a pair that works to your budget.
 The main thing you have to worry about is what style you’re gonna go for.
 Our personal favorites are always the classic ones – Wayfarers, Clubmasters, Aviators and circle lenses are all great options.
-If you’ve got the money, head to brands like Persol and Ray-Ban, you can’t fail with them.
+If you’ve got the money pick up a pair of designer sunglass brands like Tom Ford, Carrera, and Ray-Ban from SmartBuyGlasses.
+You can’t fail with them.

 So there you have it.
 Both the practical and stylish essential additions to any guy’s wardrobe this summer.
 White tennis shoes, printed shirts, premium joggers and some choice headwear will keep you up to date on the trends.
 The other pieces will just make sure you’re not burning up or damaging your eyesight while still looking fresh.
 Bring on the sunshine.